Fundamentals

 • Omotoso, A. (2018).
 The significance of hair in ancient African civilizations.
 Journal of Pan African Studies, 11(2), 1-18.

 • Rosado, S. (2003).
-The Grammar of Hair ❉ The Meanings of Hair for Women of African Descent.
+The Grammar of Hair: The Meanings of Hair for Women of African Descent.
 University of California Press.

 • Sieber, R. & Herreman, F. (2000).
 Hair in African Art and Culture.
 Prestel.

 • Thompson, R. F. (2009).
-Flash of the Spirit ❉ African and Afro-American Art and Philosophy.
+Flash of the Spirit: African and Afro-American Art and Philosophy.
 Vintage Books.

 Glossary

-Meaning ❉ Spiritual Hair Meaning, within the context of textured hair, signifies the recognition of one's coils and kinks as conduits of ancestral wisdom and personal vitality.
+Meaning ❉ Spiritual Meaning, within the sphere of textured hair, denotes the quiet recognition of an intrinsic link between one's identity and the unique characteristics of their coils and kinks.